-J Gifford, C McWilliam and D Walker, Buildings of Scotland, Edinburgh (1984), p246.
+J Gifford, C McWilliam and D Walker, (1984) 'Buildings of Scotland, Edinburgh', p246.

 Dictionary of Scottish Architects, www.scottisharchitects.org.uk (accessed 2012).

-Listing is the way that a building or structure of special architectural or historic interest is recognised by law through the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997.
+Listing is the process that identifies, designates and provides statutory protection for buildings of special architectural or historic interest as set out in the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997.

-We list buildings of special architectural or historic interest using the criteria published in the Historic Environment Scotland Policy Statement.
+We list buildings which are found to be of special architectural or historic interest using the selection guidance published in Designation Policy and Selection Guidance (2019)

-The statutory listing address is the legal part of the listing.
-The information in the listed building record gives an indication of the special architectural or historic interest of the listed building(s).
-It is not a definitive historical account or a complete description of the building(s).
+These records are not definitive historical accounts or a complete description of the building(s).
+If part of a building is not described it does not mean it is not listed.
 The format of the listed building record has changed over time.
 Earlier records may be brief and some information will not have been recorded.

 If part of a building is not listed, it will say that it is excluded in the statutory address and in the statement of special interest in the listed building record.
-The statement will use the word 'excluding' and quote the relevant section of the Historic Environment Scotland Act 2014.
-Some earlier listed building records may use the word 'excluding', but if the Act is not quoted, the record has not been revised to reflect current legislation.
+The statement will use the word 'excluding' and quote the relevant section of the 1997 Act.
+Some earlier listed building records may use the word 'excluding', but if the Act is not quoted, the record has not been revised to reflect subsequent legislation.

-Find out more about listing and our other designations at www.historicenvironment.scot.
-You can contact us on 0131 668 8716 or at firstname.lastname@example.org.
+Find out more about listing and our other designations at www.historicenvironment.scot/advice-and-support.
+You can contact us on 0131 668 8914 or at firstname.lastname@example.org.